DiegoMax/RosCOMM/readme.md

 ---

+### Installation

+As with any NodeJS app, you need to run ``npm install`` after downloading this code, so that all the dependencies get installed and built.

 ### RosCOMM config.json file

 RosCOMM comes with a default *config.json.example* file.
 You need to rename this file to *config.json* before running this application.